Ohio State Route 571: History

 The Union City-to-Springfield roads have been part of the Ohio state highway system since 1912.
 Before 1923, numerous highway numbers comprised the current route of SR 571.
 In 1923, the route between Greenville and then-SR 1 (now US 40); the remainder of the route between Union City and Greenville was the westernmost segment of SR 29.
 By 1932, SR 29 was truncated to Urbana with US 36 taking over its former route between Greenville and Urbana; SR 71 was also extended from Greenville to the Indiana state line in Union City.
 By 1939, the entire length of SR 71 had been paved.

 Following the extension to Union City, no major changes to the routing of SR 71 and SR 571 have been made.
 The only change to the highway came in 1962 when Ohio renumbered state highways that shared route numbers with proposed Interstates.
 Because of I-71, SR 71 was renumbered to SR 571.

 An unrelated SR 571 was in existence from 1937 to 1957 in Bridgewater Township, Williams County.
 This SR 571 ran from US 20 to the Michigan state line.
 In 1957, SR 576 was extended north and took over the 4 mi highway.

+Future

+In December 2023, the Ohio Department of Transportation (ODOT) revealed that it planned to replace the current flashing traffic-light-controlled intersection of SR 571 and SR 201 in Bethel Township, Miami County with a single-lane roundabout, pending funding.
+This safety improvement was prompted by a March 2023 incident in which a semi-trailer crashed into a house near the junction, resulting in significant damage to, and eventual removal of the house.
+The homeowner reported that the house had been struck twice in the 1960s and 1970s, with heavy damage in 1982; an additional collision, without significant injury, took place there in December 2023.